CorinaMurg/web-for-everyone/README.md

 7. Add # for headings
 8. Download fonts
-9.
+4. Add LIKE buttons

 11. Add scroll to top???
 12. Langauge: website vs app????
 13. label and input: which one is better?
 Add a finishing snetence
+5. Add WeCanHelp to tablet mode
+10. More links to Resources
+9. Similar but Different

 FRIDAY
-4. Add LIKE buttons
-5. Add WeCanHelp to tablet mode

 6. TypeScript

-9. Similar but Different
-10. More links to Resources
 11. Fix Contact WE
 10. Logo
 11. About